We took Orion 1 out of Mexico and brought Lark into Guatemala three days later.

 We’d been warned that 3 days of beam seas would be trying, and there certainly were times when it seemed that the simplest task was not worth the trouble of standing up to accomplish, but it was really pretty fun.

-That said, when we pulled into the lee of Cabo Tres Puntas on the evening of the third day and got the anchor down, the calm was a welcome relief.
+That said, when we pulled into the lee of Cabo Tres Puntas on the evening of the third day and got the anchor down, the calm was a welcome reli2018-07-12ef.
 I set the anchor alarm and slept like a log.
 Coming on deck the next morning, I found that we were sitting on a mirror and encased in a dense fog.
 It was a thrill to hear the howler monkeys ashore through the mist.

 I got the dinghy down, and applied the letters for “LARK” and the Delaware registration stickers.
 After another of April’s delicious breakfasts, we weighed anchor for what we expected to be an easy ten mile motor across the Bay of Amatique to check in at Livingston, at the mouth of the Rio Dulce.

 It was not to be, as half-way across, the transmission packed up.
 We tacked around in a pleasant breeze , on what would otherwise be a beautiful day sail, scratching our heads and wondering what to do next.